Allowance for loan and lease losses CECL

 The financial downturn experienced in 2008 and afterward appeared to expose the weaknesses of the incurred loss approach.
 In response, the Financial Accounting Standards Board’s (FASB) proposed a new Accounting Standards Update (ASU), Financial Instruments—Credit Losses (Subtopic 825-15), commonly referred to as the Current Expected Credit Loss (CECL) model.
 Under CECL, entities are required to account for expected losses over the estimated life of the loan.
 The CECL guidance represents a substantial departure from current allowance for loan and lease losses (ALLL) practices.
 Therefore, adoption of the CECL model will require a well-thought-out tactical plan.

-We are pleased to present the third publication in a series that highlights Deloitte Advisory’s point of view about the significance of the FASB’s update, ASU 2016-13–Measurement of Credit Losses on Financial Instruments, and related implementation considerations.
+We are pleased to present the third publication in a series that highlights Deloitte Risk and Financial Advisory’s point of view about the significance of the FASB’s update, ASU 2016-13–Measurement of Credit Losses on Financial Instruments, and related implementation considerations.

 CECL modeling considerations